Supraboy981322/binMap/docs/USAGE.md

 ---

+## General args

-## For pretty much all actions, use you can use the following args
+  For pretty much all actions, use you can use the following args

 - Key (header):
   - `-H "k:your key name"`